grapa-dev/grapa/docs/PYTHON.md

 The following assumes you have Python and pip installed, and possibly Jupyter and Notebook installed.

 This will install natively (including dependant libraries which will be installed in the grapapy extention library and not alter the system).

 Platforms supported are:
-- Windows 64bit
+- win-amd64 - Windows Intel 64bit
-- Linux
-- Amazon Linux (can be used in a Lambda and in Docker)
-- Mac Intel
+- mac-amd64 - Mac Intel 64bit
-- Mac Apple M1 (would probably also work on M2)
+- mac-arm64 - Mac Apple 64bit
+- linux-amd64 - Ubuntu (and compatible) Intel 64bit
+- linux-arm64 - Ubuntu (and compatible) Apple 64bit (maybe other ARM64 systems)

 Windows
 ```